 They are along the Olentangy River from Worthington to First Avenue, on the Scioto River from around Neil Avenue to S.R.
 104, and on Alum Creek from Main Street to I-70.
 The locations are marked with signage.

 How many discharge locations are in Columbus?

-There are 50 CSO/SSO locations under Columbus responsibility on various waterways that can potentially discharge.
+There are around 50 locations under Columbus responsibility on various waterways that can discharge.

 How often do they overflow?